keirthana/anbox-cloud-docs/index.md

 # Anbox Cloud documentation

-Anbox Cloud enables running Android apps on any cloud platform at scale.
-It uses system containers or virtual machines to run the nested Android containers and [Juju](https://juju.is/) for deployment in a cloud environment.

-Anbox Cloud supports x86 and ARM64 hardware, providing the same set of features for both architectures.

-By using system containers or virtual machines to emulate Android systems, Anbox Cloud achieves the isolation and security levels of a virtual machine without the associated overhead.
-Compared to other Android emulation solutions, Anbox Cloud can provide at least twice the density and can serve up to 100 Android instances per server.
+Anbox Cloud runs Android in the cloud using lightweight LXD containers, offering VM-level isolation without the associated overhead.
+Built on Ubuntu, it provides a scalable platform to deploy, manage, and stream Android workloads across public or private infrastructure.
+Compared to other Android emulation solutions, Anbox Cloud can provide at least twice the density and can serve up to **100 Android instances per server**.

-Due to its highly scalable nature and performance optimization, delivering device-agnostic mobile applications is very easy.
-Popular use cases of Anbox Cloud include mobile game streaming services, corporate application streaming, application automation and testing.
+Due to its high scalability, Anbox Cloud enables users to deliver Android experiences with consistent performance and responsiveness.

+**Automotive OEMs** can develop and test user-friendly infotainment systems, without having to rely on hardware availability and configuration. **Android application developers** can preview and interact with UI changes instantly, reducing turnaround time for application development.
+Enterprises offering remote access to Android instances with a customized set of applications, as a service. **Cloud gaming service providers** can deliver Android-based gaming experiences at scale with high performance and low latency.

+Anbox Cloud comes in two variants:

+The **appliance** is available as a **snap** package that combines all components of Anbox Cloud for deploying on a single, dedicated machine.
+It is suitable for small scale deployments and development environments.
+If you are evaluating how well Anbox Cloud fits your need, [try out the appliance](https://documentation.ubuntu.com/anbox-cloud/tutorial/installing-appliance/).

+The **charmed deployment** is a full deployment of all Anbox Cloud charms using Juju.
+It is more suitable for large scale environments and production deployments.
+If you have tried out the appliance and looking to expand more into a multi cluster deployment, [install Anbox Cloud charms using Juju](https://documentation.ubuntu.com/anbox-cloud/howto/install/).

 ## In this documentation